SpaGBOL: Spatial-Graph-Based Orientated Localisation: Related Works

-Graph-networks and GNNs have not previously been utilised in the field of \ac{cvgl}.
-They have however been applied to related fields, from localising objects within scene graphs to mapping out environments for graph-based SLAM.
-We outline some key related works that contributed to our proposition of their application for \ac{cvgl}.
 Graph-based SLAM techniques construct a graph mapping of an environment while simultaneously localising an agent within the map.
 Heinzle et al. \cite{heinzle2005graph} introduce pattern recognition within road networks - aiming to perform automatic localisation of city centres.
 Grisetti et al. \cite{5681215} display an overview of Graph-based SLAM methods, representing generally GNSS-denied indoor environments as graphs, localising within the graph using probabilistic techniques.
 Kümmerle et al. \cite{kummerle2011large} introduces the use of aerial priors alongside sensor data to improve map creation for graph-based SLAM.
 Annaiyan et al. \cite{7991524} use stereo imaging to construct and localise UAVs within a graph-based map.
 He et al. \cite{9234707} combine visual-LIDAR data to construct 3D maps of environments, merging with a pose graph optimisation procedure.
 Vysotska and Stachniss \cite{vysotska2016lazy} present a search heuristic aiming to efficiently find matches between an image sequence and a database using a data association graph.
 Johnson et al. \cite{7298990} introduce a framework for semantic image retrieval based on scene graphs, outperforming methods that only use low-level image features.
 Liu et al. \cite{8794475} leverage object level semantics and spatial environment understanding for localisation, improving performance where extreme appearance changes occur.
 Giuliari et al. \cite{Giuliari_2022_CVPR} use Spatial Commonsense Graphs to localise objects in partial scenes where nodes represent objects, and edges represent pairwise distances between them.
 Finally we outlined examples of practical applications of both graph structures and GNNs. \cite{ORNGARDARSSON2022661} represent water utility networks as graphs, using Graph Convolutional Networks (GCNs) to predict nodal pressures, and localise leaks.
 In a similar manner, \cite{GRATTAROLA2022117330} introduce graphs and GNNs to localise epileptic seizure onset zones, where nodes represent different regions of the brain.
 Murai et al. \cite{10286058} developed a graph-based collaborative localisation system for robots, globally localising via efficient peer-to-peer communication.
 Most prior graph and GNN works have attempted to learn similarities between related examples from the same domain.
 In our work we attempt to preform cross-view graph matching between images on the ground, and those from a satellite.